 In the church these differences are in balance with the large acoustic space and the registers are appropriately tuned.
 A register of the Hauptwerk is never too loud in the church, but the voicing of the Unterwerk also ensures that every register, no matter how weak, can still be heard everywhere.
 In the living room the advantages of a large space are absent and therefore the difference between loud and weak registers must be reduced.

-The method is described in my book Sounds in the Living Room.
-This book is available for free if requested with the full mailing address.
+in my book Sounds in the Living room.
+This book is available free of charge if requested with

 A few years ago I became acquainted with the Rudolf Janke organ in Bückeburg.
 Historical research has established that the organs from the Baroque period had reached the pinnacle of musical expressiveness.
 In the last quarter of the 20th century, organ builders were again able to make pipes that sounded equivalent to the well-preserved organs of the Baroque.
 Jürgen Ahrend has applied his knowledge in the restoration of historic organs.
 Rudolf Janke was also one of the craftsmen who could apply the newfound craft by building organs in grand style.
 His opus 114 was the organ in Bückeburg.
 Rudolf Janke is a contemporary of Jürgen Ahrend and both learned to make organs from Paul Ott in Göttingen.